christopher-dembski/delta/README.md

 Course project for EECS-3311 (Software Design) at York University.

 ## Running the Application
-To run the unit test:
+To run the test suite:

 ```bash
 mvn test